raspberrypilearning/tree-life-simulator/en/step_2.md

 --- task ---

 Your cloned tree should start from nothing, add a `set size to 100% `{:class="block3looks"} but change the value to `0`.
-Next add a `repeat 10`{:class="block3control"} block changing the value to `2`.
+Next add a `repeat 10`{:class="block3control"} block and within it a `change size by 10`block changing the value to `2`.
 Lastly the tree needs to pause after each size adjustment, add a `wait 1 seconds`{:class="block3control"} block and change the value to `0.1` so that it changes quickly.

 ```blocks3
 when I start as a clone